zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 We use the Time-Stamp Protocol (TSP) defined in [RFC 3161](https://www.ietf.org/rfc/rfc3161.txt), which allows a client to:

-1. Hash a file using SHA-512.
+1. Cryptographically hash a file
 2. Submit the hash to a trusted **Timestamping Authority (TSA)**.
 3. Receive a cryptographically signed **Timestamp Response (TSR)** proving that the file existed in that form at that time.

 This method:

-- Never transmits the log file itself - only its hash.
+- Never transmits the log file itself - only its hash (in this article and scripts, we use SHA-512).
 - Produces portable `.tsr` files that can be verified independently.
 - Works with any TSA that supports RFC 3161 (in this article, we use [FreeTSA](https://freetsa.org/)).